ditatompel/insights/content/blog/new-archlinux-mirror-in-indonesia/index.md

 reflector --verbose -l 10 -f 10 --sort rate
 ```

+## Server Configuration

+I publish this mirror server configuration to my GitHub repository that will
+automatically push commits periodically when there are changes to the sync
+script or Nginx configuration.
+The repository can be accessed at
+[ditatompel/srv-mirror][gh-repo].

 ## Public Monitoring

 For official mirrors, the **Arch Linux** website itself provides monitoring